 top of page

 Ashley Sauder Miller is an artist living and working in Harrisonburg, VA.
 Her work combines traditional painting and drawing media with found materials, including vintage textiles, abandoned quilts, and fabric.
 She holds a Master of Fine Arts (2007) from James Madison University, with an emphasis in painting and drawing.
 Miller was finalist for the William and Dorothy Yeck Purchase Award in the Young Painters Competition at Miami University (2016).
-She received the Best in Show Award at the Virginia Museum of Contemporary Art Boardwalk show (2016) and was selected for a solo show at VaMOCA’s Runnymede Gallery (2017).
-Her work has been included in both online and print publications, including FreshPaint Magazine, Studio Visit magazine, New American Paintings South 2020 Issue 148, and will be included in the book Wild Lands (published by Jen Tough Gallery).
-Her work has recently been acquired by the Capital One Art Bank private collection.
+She has twice received the Best in Show Award at the Virginia Museum of Contemporary Art Boardwalk show (2016 and 2023) and was selected for a solo show at VaMOCA’s Runnymede Gallery (2017).
+Her work has been selected for both online and print publications, including Studio Visit magazine, New American Paintings South 2020 Issue 148, and is included in the book Wild Lands (published by Jen Tough Gallery).
+Her work is a part of numerous private and corporate collections throughout the US, including the Capital One Art Bank private collection.
 Miller maintains a regular studio practice, actively exhibits her work, and is the primary caregiver for her four children.

 “Fusing the nostaligic with the contemporary and the flat with the illusion of three dimensions, Miller takes graphite, acrylic paint, oil bar, oil pastel, leather, lace and more to places they’ve never been…but where they should sit down and stay awhile.” – Betsy DiJulio, VEER Magazine Exhibition Review